Owen Money: Business interests

 Money was formerly a director and chairman of Merthyr Tydfil FC, and was instrumental in trying to bring Paul Gascoigne to the club.
 The Owen Money Theatre Company was created in 2000, with the aim of taking family friendly pantomimes around the theatres of Wales from November to February.

 Personal life

-Money lives in Porthcawl, and has two children: a son and a daughter.
+Money lives in Porthcawl, and has two children: a son and a daughter, including Katie, who participated on The Voice UK.
 In his spare time, Money is an avid golfer.

 In March 2006, he suffered a minor stroke while at his holiday home in Thailand.
 He flew back home, and was admitted to Swansea's Morriston Hospital.

 Under his given name of Lynn Mittell, Owen Money was awarded an MBE in the Queen's 2007 New Year Honours.
 The citation reads: "Radio Presenter and Comedy Music Performer.
 For services to entertainment in Wales".